-Our NEOs' base salaries are reviewed annually and adjusted in the discretion of the Compensation Committee based on factors such as an NEO's promotion or other significant change in responsibilities or sustained individual and Company performance.
-In 2011, the Compensation Committee considered the competitive market data and advice provided by Compensia described above.
+Our NEOs' base salaries are reviewed annually and adjusted in the discretion of the Compensation Committee based on factors such as an NEO's promotion or other significant change in responsibilities, sustained individual and Company performance and competitive market data.
+In 2014, the Compensation Committee considered competitive market data obtained from Radford described above.